busster/state-driven-uis/README.md

 # Final Thoughts

 Here we illustrated a specific state management implementation of a feature and the benefits we might gleam from using this pattern.
 The point is not to say that [XState](https://xstate.js.org/docs/) makes your code better, but rather this way of thinking does.
 Instead of thinking of the state as a side effect of actions that occur within your UI, you should consider it as the starting point.
-This puts you on offense when it comes to coding out a feature as opposed to defense.
-You don't need a ton of case statements within some handler to dictate the app flow, but instead can define the relevant action flows right on the state.
+This puts you on offense when it comes to coding out a feature as opposed to on defense.
+You don't need a ton of case statements within some handler to dictate the app flow or be at the mercy to insane user flow possibilities, but instead can define the desired user flows and relevant actions right on the state.
+This makes your code more declartive, readable, predictable, and open for modification.